-Program DescriptionThe Weatherization Assistance Program (WAP) enables low-income families to permanently reduce their energy bills by making their homes more energy efficient.
-Funds are used to improve the energy performance of dwellings families in need using the most advanced technologies and testing procedures available in the housing industry.
+Program DescriptionThe Weatherization Assistance Program (WAP) enables low-income families to reduce their energy bills by making their homes more energy efficient.
+Funds are used to improve the energy performance of dwellings families in need, using the most advanced technologies and testing procedures available in the housing industry.
 The U.S. Department of Energy (DOE) provides funding to states, U.S. overseas territories, and Indian tribal governments, which manage the administration of the program.
 These governments, in turn, fund a network of local community action agencies, nonprofit organizations, and local governments that provide these weatherization services in every state, the District of Columbia, U.S. territories, and among Native American tribes.

 General Program RequirementsAs many as 20 to 30 million U.S. families are eligible for weatherization services nationwide.
 Services are provided by the states, and each state has slightly different criteria.
 All energy services are handled by local weatherization agencies.